Recovery After Exiting

 We can never recover all we lost, and while we need to grieve those losses, we must first acknowledge those losses.

 Try to network with others that have exited and who have gone through similar experiences.
 Healing takes place in the context of non-controlling relationships and connection with others who will support you, believe you, and validate your experiences.
 Those who are further along in their healing, and who are supportive, can be especially helpful.

 If you raised children in an Armstrong group, you may be carrying a lot of guilt.
 Think about making a choice to talk to your children about what they (and you) were involved in, letting them know you were terribly deceived and are genuinely sorry for the pain it has caused.
 Indeed, it will benefit everyone if all can talk things over and eventually forgive each other.
 Thankfully, God is a forgiving God.
 In turn, we must forgive ourselves.

 Realize that false cognitive scripts were deeply engrained in your young children's minds.
 Their self-perceptions were greatly distorted.
-Experts who have worked with traumatized children who grew up in destructive cults say the most important things these children need, upon removal from the group are: order, predictability, structure, nurturance, and protected time.
+Experts who have worked with traumatized children who grew up in destructive religious groups say the most important things these children need, upon removal from the group are: order, predictability, structure, nurturance, and protected time.

 In other cases, your grown children may be involved in a life of alcoholism, illegal drugs, etc., or may have cut completely off from you.
 First realize that it is not up to you to try and get them straightened out.
 They must seek professional help in order to recover.